usaid-cs/yesterday-i-learned/random.md

 1. Many Japanese maps were consulted on a floor which allowed for multiple viewpoints.
 1. [If you try to buy a bong and you ask for a bong, they won't sell it to you.](https://en.wikipedia.org/wiki/Bong#Legal_issues) You need to ask for a "water pipe".
 1. Jewish women get their own [marriage certificates](https://en.wikipedia.org/wiki/Ketubah).
-1. England has so many good looking churches because they were competing with each other.
-At its height churches held 2/3 of London's land.
-Henry VIII dissolved the monasteries.
 1. Compared to brie, [camembert](https://en.wikipedia.org/wiki/Camembert) has even more rind.
 1. [Churrasco](https://en.wikipedia.org/wiki/Churrasco) (shu-ʁas-co) is grilled meat.
 Like steak, except well done.
 1. [Anthony Blunt](https://en.wikipedia.org/wiki/Anthony_Blunt) was an epic art historian before being outed as a soviet spy.